• Home

 This basil pesto chicken recipe is incredibly flavorful, yet so simple to prepare!
 It can be made with just a handful of pantry-friendly staples, plus a few easy to find fresh produce ingredients!

-Ingredients in basil pesto chicken:
+Ingredients in pesto chicken pasta recipe

 • Pasta: You can use spiralized vegetable pasta or any cooked pasta you love!